AppGosu/Arduino-android-Library/README.md

 Arduino-android-Library
 ==============
-Only arduino IDE, no eclipse, no android SDK
+Only arduino IDE, no eclipse, no android SDK (make your own app!)

 Arduno-android-Library for AppGosu